rclone/rclone/docs/content/drive.md

 ### Rclone appears to be re-copying files it shouldn't ###

-There are two possible reasons for rclone to recopy files which haven't changed to Google Drive.

-The first is the duplicated file issue above - run `rclone dedupe` and check your logs for duplicate object or directory messages.
+The most likely cause of this is the duplicated file issue above - run `rclone dedupe` and check your logs for duplicate object or directory messages.

-The second is that sometimes Google reports different sizes for the Google Docs exports which will cause rclone to re-download Google Docs for no apparent reason.  `--ignore-size` is a not very satisfactory work-around for this if it is causing you a lot of problems.

-### Google docs downloads sometimes fail with "Failed to copy: read X bytes expecting Y" ###

-This is the same problem as above.
-Google reports the google doc is one size, but rclone downloads a different size.
-Work-around with the `--ignore-size` flag or wait for rclone to retry the download which it will.

 ### Making your own client_id ###